tiennguyenn/tiennguyen.github.io/_projects/waave.md

 ## Responsibilities:

   * Seamless Integrations for Enhanced Functionality:
-    * Developed custom plugins using PHP 5.7 and Laravel 5 to integrate seamlessly with Magento and WordPress, extending their capabilities and streamlining workflows.
+    * Crafted custom plugins for seamless integration with Magento and WordPress, enhancing their capabilities and optimizing workflows.
     * Ensured plugins aligned with best practices for compatibility, performance, and security.

   * Cloud Mastery and Infrastructure Management: